jtpaasch/load2demo/README.md

 ### Loading without merging

-To merge, we loaded the two executables back to back, like this:
+In the previous examples, I caused BAP to merge the two programs by loadeing the two executables back to back, like this:

 ```
 let proj_1 = load exe_1 in